rsyslog/rsyslog/source/multi_ruleset.rst

 **all** rsyslog.conf rules are executed but **only** those that are contained within the specific ruleset.

-Inputs must explicitly bind to rulesets.
+Inputs must explicitely bind to rulesets.
 If they don't do, the default ruleset is bound.

 This brings up the next question: